idun-corp/docs/service-object/README.md

 You can update existing ServiceObject by sumbitting `[PUT] /api/serviceobject` request.
 In addition to required fields that you specify during creation `id, title, relatedTo`, you have to specify:

 - `eTag` - Indicates ServiceObject's version.

+#### **Note**

+ETag (Entity Tag) is a versioning approach that attaches `eTag` (version number) for existing ServiceObject which you should provide back during update.
-It is compared with the version in the repository when performing updates.
+Provided version is compared with the stored version in the repository.

-**Note:**

-ETag is a common practice
+This approach is guarding against potential data corruption happened due to sumiltaneous updates performed by different agents.

+Version mismatch indicates that ServiceObject was updated during the time when ServiceObject was read and submitted back with updates.
+Such request will be rejected and you have to read the latest version of the ServiceObject and perform update again.

+For simplitity, we introduced dedicated endpoints to update ServiceObject `serviceStatus` via:

+- `/api/serviceobject/{id}/status/{status}` - to update `serviceStatus` of ServiceObject by its `id`

+- `/api/serviceobject/status/{status}` - to update `serviceStatus` of ServiceObjects in bulk

+Such endpoints do not require `eTag` to be provided.